- BR Premium

 I played with a Baseball Rebellion trained hitter on a collegiate wood bat summer league team.
 I noticed that every day before batting practice he had this crazy looking red bar that he would spin around on.
 That’s how I saw it.
 I thought it was just some gimmick device that didn't help.
 Yet every night the lineup was posted, who do you think was hitting 3rd?
 That limited engagement and youthful ignorance is how I saw the Rebels Rack, until I got the opportunity to see it in action every single day.

-In my 13 months at BR, I have seen this once crazy red bar, improve the turn speed of every single hitter in our building.
+In my 3 years at BR, I have seen this once crazy red bar, improve the turn speed of every single hitter in our building.
 And every single hitter is not an exaggeration.
-Since working here, every first time client has shown improvement by using the rack.
+Since working here, every first-time client has shown improvement by using the rack.
 I remember asking, “What else is there to this?” and the answer is nothing.

 The rack gives the hitter no choice but to learn to turn their body faster.
 The faster the hitter is able to rotate their body, the faster the bat moves.
 The faster the bat moves, the more opportunities they give themselves as a hitter.
 Rotational speed is a skill that must be learned and continuously trained.
 We do that using the rack.
 One question we always get is, “well I can just use a dowel rod or PVC pipe, right?”.
 These two devices can bring some of the same benefits as far as rotation.
 However, what they don't offer is the posture training involved with the rack.
 Because of the shape of the rack and the requirement of the player to pull back on the rack to hold it, they are training to maintain good posture without knowing it.